lukecav/awesome-elementor/README.md

 * [Unlimited Addon For Elementor](https://wordpress.org/plugins/unlimited-addon-for-elementor/) -  A collection of quality addons or modules for use in Elementor page builder.
 * [Columns Reordering for Elementor](https://wordpress.org/plugins/columns-reordering-for-elementor/) -  This plugin adds "Display Order" control to help you easily reorder Elementor columns and sections on Mobile and Tablet.
 * [e-addons for Elementor](https://wordpress.org/plugins/e-addons-for-elementor/) -  The new must-have tool-set for web experts.
 Exploit Elementor limitless potential, with powerful widgets & extensions, and boost your workflow.
+* [Advanced Chart for Elementor](https://wordpress.org/plugins/advanced-chart-for-elementor/) -  Advanced Chart for Elementor and proudly developed by KAP ASIAs Team.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.